 Well, part of that is a bit of a digital blind spot.
 The electronic museum collection database is a fairly new invention.
 CMOA migrated its card catalogue information to our first database, somewhat ominously called the VAX, in the early 1990s.
 When Shepherd Boy was migrated, the provenance read “The Donors, Pittsburgh.”
 And when we migrated away from VAX to KE-EMu, our current software, in the early 2000s, the same scant provenance from VAX was copied over, with no mention of Northbrook.

 Because Shepherd Boy with Recorder was last exhibited in 1954, its paper file and the provenance therein hadn’t come to the surface yet.
 It’s a bit like a Christmas present you hid last December reappearing in July.
 We’ve now got tons more documentation and research to go through, photographs to take, conservation needs to assess, and an attribution to research.
 Costas has already given Shepherd Boy with Recorder a much fuller and far more accurate provenance.

 So, we have 6 7! works from the Northbrook catalogue, and thanks to Waterhouse’s meticulous documentation, and the efforts of the library community to digitize these things, we’re able to find other Northbrooks in other collections.

 The plan is to use these identified works from the collection to test our software and to try to tell the story of a distributed collection.
 All works have at least one common provenance party (the Baring family), but where else have they been together?
 And how did they get to their current home?
 What are the events—economic, political, and personal—that make those collections come together and break apart?
 Who knows what we’re going to find, but we’ve got a great start.

 Art Tracks is an ongoing series that explores Carnegie Museum of Art’s software development project of the same name, which turns provenance texts into structured and discoverable data.
-To read past installments, visit the archives.
+To read past installments, visit the archives(external link).